Some women suffer from unexpected bladder problems after hysterectomy, like a weak bladder or repeated infections.

 What can you do about it?

-A Swedish study shows, that women that underwent a hysterectomy where 2.7 times more at risk of having urine incontinence surgery within the next 5 years.
+A Swedish study shows, that women that underwent a hysterectomy were 2.7 times more at risk of having urinary incontinence surgery within the next 5 years.

 Your doctor may want you to have a urine test to confirm that you have a urinary tract infection.
 You will soon feel better when you start antibiotic treatment and pain relieving medication.

 Most common bladder problems after hysterectomy are recurring urinary tract infections.
-The sudden drop of the hormone estrogen is responsible for weakening of the tissues of the urethra and vagina, making women more susceptible to UTIs.
-Low dose vaginal creams containing estrogen seem to be beneficial in recurring infections.
+The sudden drop of the hormone estrogen is responsible for the weakening of the tissues of the urethra and vagina, making women more susceptible to UTIs.
+Low-dose vaginal creams containing estrogen are in some cases beneficial in recurring infections.

 If you liked this article feel free to leave a comment below.